RishiRamraj/The-Rules-of-Investment/README.rst

 #.
 The principles of sound investment do not change.
 #.
 Never spend more for an investment than you have to.
 #.
 All things excellent are as difficult as they are rare.
+#.
+Achieving satisfactory results it is easy.
+#.
+Achieving spectacular results is hard.

 On Markets
 ----------

 #.
-Buy low and sell high.
+You cannot control the market.
 #.
-You have a natural tendency to buy high and sell low.
+You can only control yourself.
 #.
 Sell to optimists, buy from pessimists.
 #.
-You cannot control the market.
-You can only control yourself.
-#.
-The predictable future is already priced in.
+Predictions are already priced in.
 #.
 Indices ignore companies that go bankrupt.
 #.
 Insiders often possess only the illusion of knowledge.
 #.
 Well-defined and protracted market situations may return.